RosettaCommons/documentation/scripting_documentation/RosettaScripts/FeaturesReporter/OneBodyFeaturesReporters.md

             chi4 REAL,
             FOREIGN KEY (struct_id, seqpos) REFERENCES residues (struct_id, resNum) DEFERRABLE INITIALLY DEFERRED);"

 -   **residue\_atom\_coords** : The atomic coordinates for each residue.
-Note if all of the residues are [ideal](https://svn.rosettacommons.org/trac/browser/trunk/rosetta/rosetta_source/src/core/conformation/util.hh#L78) , then this table is not populated.
+Note if all of the residues are ideal, then this table is not populated.
     -   *x* , *y* , *z* : Atomic coordinates in lab coordinate frame.

 <!-- -->